teraspora/fractal-explorer/README.md

 Such images are known as "Escape-time fractals", and the classic example is the well-known Mandelbrot Set, which is obtained by iterating the function
 `f(z): z -> z * z + c where z, c &‌#8946; &‌#8450;`.
 If we set `c` to the initial value of z for each pixel, i.e. the Complex number to which that pixel maps, we get the Mandelbrot Set for the function.
 If we set `c` corresponding to a particular pixel, the same value for every pixel we iterate, then we get the Julia Set of the function for that point.

-To see how the structure of the Julia set varies as we go around the border of the standard Mandelbrot set, see my video <a href="https://www.youtube.com/embed/GTTlYxDHjtc">Julia Trip</a>.
+To see how the structure of the Julia set varies as we go around the border of the standard Mandelbrot set, see my video <a target="_blank" href="https://www.youtube.com/embed/GTTlYxDHjtc">Julia Trip</a>.

 Such sets are called fractals because they exhibit an infinite level of detail (subject, of course, to hardware limitations and the precision of floats) and show self-similarity at different scales.
-To get an idea of this see <a href="https://www.shadertoy.com/embed/MlGcDw?gui=true&t=10&paused=false&muted=false">my shader which zooms into the standard order 2 Mandelbrot Set</a>.
+To get an idea of this see <a target="_blank" href="https://www.shadertoy.com/embed/MlGcDw?gui=true&t=10&paused=false&muted=false">my shader which zooms into the standard order 2 Mandelbrot Set</a>.

 I started programming escape-time fractals a few years ago in Java 8 with JavaFX, and I continue to develop this program, which I used to produce the "Julia Trip" video.

-So to create the engine of this app, I basically translated the core engines of my Java app into Javascript, manually - also having to translate the functions to iterate from Java lambdas and replace <a href="https://github.com/teraspora/Complex">my Java Complex Number class</a> by Javascript functions.
+So to create the engine of this app, I basically translated the core engines of my Java app into Javascript, manually - also having to translate the functions to iterate from Java lambdas and replace <a target="_blank" href="https://github.com/teraspora/Complex">my Java Complex Number class</a> by Javascript functions.
 Also, in the Java program I parallelise the iterations using one of the native parallel Stream functions, thus:
 `IntStream.range(0, width * height).parallel().forEach(pixel -> iterate(pixel));`
 and use four threads to set the colours in the four quadrants, but I have not yet learnt how to do this in Javascript.
 However, I hope this to be a future enhancement, using "Web workers", I think, as currently this version is considerably slower than JVM Bytecode.